mcandre/nile/README.md

 # REQUIREMENTS

 * `/bin/sh` interpreter implemented with either [bash](https://www.gnu.org/software/bash/) or [zsh](https://www.zsh.org/)
+* If the ebook filename, or any compressed entry filenames, contain non-ASCII runes, then the active shell interpreter encoding must support that encoding.
 * [findutils](https://www.gnu.org/software/findutils/)
 * [sed](https://www.gnu.org/software/sed/manual/sed.html)
 * [zip](https://linux.die.net/man/1/zip)

+# PROVISIO

+The ebook pages must not contain intensely bizarre oddities, such as a Unicode non-breaking space as a literal rune, or else the ebook may trigger a generic Amazon WhisperSync upload error.

 # SEE ALSO